Scorpion17471/C-NS1TermProject/README.md

 From there, you can use the provided "requirements.txt" file to install dependencies using the command ```python -m pip install -r requirements.txt```

+With the environment active, you can run the server/client programs as needed

 # Server
 To generate certificate/private key for the server, run ```openssl req -x509 -newkey rsa:4096 -keyout serverr.pem -out cert.pem -sha256 -days 365``` and place the created "serverr.pem" and "cert.pem" into the server's "certs" folder

-Run the server using ```python main.py``` from within the server folder
+Run the server using ```python SERVERMAIN.py``` from within the server folder

 It will run indefinitely unless given a KeyboardInterrupt (CTRL + C is default for VSCode)

 # Client
-With the server active, run the client program from within the client folder using ```python main.py``` to connect to the server
+With the server active, run the client program from within the client folder using ```python CLIENTMAIN.py``` to connect to the server

 Initial launch will create an RSA private/public key pair and generate a pseudorandom password to secure it that you should save